ChrisDeCleene/SampleWebDesignSystem/README.md

-# Chris DeCleene Sample Website Design System
+# Chris DeCleene's Website Design System
-> Here is a sample website design system for reference.
-I plan to use this as a starting point for all future projects.
+> Here is my sample website design system.
+I built this as part of the Full Stack Engineer Career Path on [Codecamy](https://www.codecademy.com/learn).
+I plan to continue updating as I learn more in my coursework.
+I will also be using this project as a template for all future website development projects.
+It is a great way to keep styling consistent and have a reference as the project grows.
+Feel free to use this on your own projects as well!
+Happy Coding!

 ## Table of Contents
 * [General Info](#general-information)